Yvon Robert

-Yvon Robert (October 8, 1914 – July 12, 1971) was a French Canadian professional wrestler who was best known to fans as Yvon "The Lion" Robert.
+Yvon Robert (October 8, 1914 – July 12, 1971), nicknamed "The Lion" ("Le Lion"), was a Canadian professional wrestler.

+Early life

+Robert was born in the Verdun borough of Montreal in 1914.
+Athletic from a young age, his connection to wrestling began as a teenager, when he was scouted at an Outremont gym he frequented, and trained under Emil Maupas at his school in the Laurentians.

 Professional wrestling career

 American Wrestling Association (1932–1935)

-Yvon Robert started wrestling in 1932 at age 17.
-He got his first stint in Boston with promoter Paul Bowser's American Wrestling Association.
-He was trained by Emil Maupas.
-He was billed as the "French Canadian Lion".
+Robert made his in-ring debut in 1932 at age 17.
+He got his first stint in Boston with promoter Paul Bowser's American Wrestling Association (AWA) (not to be confused with the later Midwest promotion owned by Verne Gagne), where he was billed as "the French Canadian Lion".
 He made his professional wrestling debut on April 4, 1932.
 During his early career, Robert feuded with wrestlers such as Rasputin, Joe Cox and Ernie Dusek.

 National Wrestling Association (1935–1936)

 In 1935, he made his National Wrestling Association (NWA) debut as Yvon "The Lion" Robert.
 It was a territory of the National Boxing Association to sanction professional wrestling.
 He got his first big exposure after attacking world champion Danno O'Mahony during a match.
 He left the promotion in 1936.